Updated on: 2/19/2019

 Accident Victim was a Bicycle Enthusiast

-After initial details of the accident emerged, the Seattle Bike Blog reported that Praitis was a member of a local bicycle racing group called PCP Racing.
+After initial details of the bike accident emerged, the Seattle Bike Blog reported that Praitis was a member of a local bicycle racing group called PCP Racing.
 An official statement from the PCP Racing Facebook page is shown below:

 The Cascade Bicycle Club also provided some additional information about the victim:

 Ed Praitis passed away yesterday after being struck by a van during a lunchtime ride.
 Ed and his teammates were coming down Union Hill into Redmond when Ed slid out on wet pine needles, lost control and slid into oncoming traffic.

 Ed was new to cycling but his passion for it was that of someone who had ridden their whole life.
 He rode the Seattle to Portland twice and was a member of the PCP Racing team.

 He will be greatly missed by his family, friends and the racing community.

 Our deepest condolences go out to the friends, family and loved ones of Ed Praitis.
 This tragic accident is a reminder of the risk associated with bicycling and the importance of taking all possible precautions to ensure rider safety on the roads.
 But this incident also illustrates just how quickly and inexplicably a life can be lost in an unfortunate accident.